Bada Imambara

 Architecture of Bada Imambara

-Architecturally Bada Imambada is an interesting building, it’s neither a mosque not a mausoleum, but you will find a strong Islamic inflmambarauence in its architecture.
+Architecturally Bada Imambada is an interesting building, it’s neither a mosque not a mausoleum, but you will find a strong Islamic influence in its architecture.
 You can well see the Islamic architectural touch in construction of the halls, the use of vaults and several other building elements.

 Interior of Bada Imambara : As you enter the building, there is a wide court in the front and further inside is the main hall, unsupported by any pillar.
 This main hall is reputed as the world’s largest (50 mts x 17 mts) arched hall.
 Originally, there are three halls under the same roof, the Persian Hall is the central hall and the adjoining two halls are equally impressive.
 The China Hall is square at ground level, whereas the India Hall is constructed like a watermelon.